kylrmoore/learning_git/README.md

 Using 'git checkout -b feature' will create a new branch named "feature".
 Typically we will want to use a more descriptive name to let everyone know what is going on with this branch.
-It is common to see "feature-$ticket_id_number" or "feature-$git_issue_number" to keep track of what is being worekd on.
+It is common to see "feature-$ticket_id_number" or "feature-$git_issue_number" to keep track of what is being worked on.

 ## Git Merge
 ```bash